 CGI Group Inc., a Canadian company acquired American Management Systems (AMS) in 2004 to enter the U.S. Federal Government market.
 Due to this acquisition of an American Federal contractor by a foreign entity, there was a “firewall” created so that CGI Federal (formerly called AMS) could continue to work on Federal contracts.
-This “firewall” entailed that CGI Federal would not share Federal client information with CGI Group Inc. thus CGI Federal became a wholly owned subsidiary of CGI Group Inc. This acquisition proved to be very lucrative for CGI Group Inc. CGI Federal became one of the most profitable business units due to the Healthcare and Human Services division.
-This division provides IT services in the areas of provider-based services, public health surveillance, portal integration, security, enterprise architecture, service orientated architecture, business intelligence and applications development.
+This “firewall” entailed that CGI Federal would not share Federal client information with CGI Group Inc. thus CGI Federal became a wholly-owned subsidiary of CGI Group Inc. This acquisition proved to be very lucrative for CGI Group Inc. CGI Federal became one of the most profitable business units due to the Healthcare and Human Services division.
+This division provides IT services in the areas of provider-based services, public health surveillance, portal integration, security, enterprise architecture, service-orientated architecture, business intelligence, and application development.

 Founded in 1997, Quality Software Services Inc. (QSSI) is an established Capability Maturity Model Integration (CMMI) Level 3 organization with a proven track record of delivering a broad range of solutions with expertise in Health IT, Software Engineering, and Security & Privacy.
 Based in Columbia, MD Optum/QSSI is a subsidiary of UnitedHealth’s Optum division and was acquired by Optum in 2012.

-Optum/QSSI is privately held with about 400 employees and collaborates with both the public sector and private sector to maximize performance and create sustainable value for its customers.
-In its 15 year existence, the company has cultivated a process driven, client focused method of IT solution development, which, has solidified its reputation as a capable IT partner in both the federal and commercial marketplace.
+Optum/QSSI is privately held with about 400 employees and collaborates with both the public sector and the private sector to maximize performance and create sustainable value for its customers.
+In its 15 year existence, the company has cultivated a process-driven, client-focused method of IT solution development, which, has solidified its reputation as a capable IT partner in both the federal and commercial marketplace.
 In the federal landscape, Optum/QSSI has established itself as an industry in the field of Health IT and this reputation was key in the company’s selection as a federal contractor for Healthcare.gov.

-Verizon Terremark was a natural fit at the CMS through a long standing relationship.
+Verizon Terremark was a natural fit at the CMS through a long-standing relationship.
 Verizon manages and maintains the entire HHS Wide Area Network (WAN) along with ancillary services such as security services, mobile solutions, and unified communications.
-Verizon also developed a homegrown fraud detection service it used to identify toll free fraud to pursue Medicare and Medicaid fraud saving the agency millions.
+Verizon also developed a homegrown fraud detection service is used to identify toll-free fraud to pursue Medicare and Medicaid fraud saving the agency millions.